lcarnegie/song-classification/README.md

 ## Overview

-This repository contains the analysis and clustering of songs based on their audio features.
-The project aims to identify patterns and group similar songs together to help understand musical preferences and potentially build recommendation systems.
+This repository contains the files and workflow used to write my paper 'Do Machines Think Equally About Music?".
+It exists so that you are able to exactly reproduce the steps I took to get the results I did in the paper.

 ## File Structure